syncfusion-content/maui-docs/MAUI/Radial-Gauge/shape-pointer.md

 * `Stroke` – Allows you to specify the border color for the shape.
 * `BorderWidth` – Allows you to specify the border width of the shape.
 * `HasShadow` – Allows you to specify the shadow of the shape.
-* `OverlayFill` – Allows you to specify the color for the shapes' dragging overlay.
-* `OverlayRadius` – Allows you to specify the radius for the shapes' dragging overlay.

 {% tabs %}